Our Story

 Executive Director

 Beryl is driven by her passion for social impact, dedicating her career to supporting strategic development, staff enhancement, brand management & organizational growth.
-Strategic vision & a commitment to mentorship & empowerment allows her to recognize & nurture the unique potentials of her team, turning vision into reality through collaboration.
+Strategic vision & a commitment to mentorship & empowerment allows her to recognize & nurture the unique potential of her team, turning vision into reality through collaboration.
 In her downtime, Beryl enjoys traveling, live music, cooking, & spending quality time with her husband, family & friends.

 Beryl@iHuman.org